marie.brossier@pol.ulaval.ca

 2016-2019: Stabilizing Mali: the challenges of conflict resolution

-Funding: Centre FrancoPaix, Chaire Raoul Dandurand, University of Quebec, Montreal (UQAM)- Global Affairs Canada
+Funded by Centre FrancoPaix, Chaire Raoul Dandurand, University of Quebec, Montreal (UQAM) – Global Affairs Canada.

-My role: Co-researcher, with Bruno Charbonneau (UQAM-Laurentian University, principal investigator), in a team of eight researchers
+Co-researcher, with PI Bruno Charbonneau (UQAM-Laurentian University), in a team of eight researchers

 This project delivered a multidimensional and multidisciplinary scientific analysis of the Malian conflict by tracing the trajectories of the state, security, ethno-racial hierarchies, gender and castes, trafficking economies, insurgency, demographic change and international interventions.
 In the form of policy reports, academic publications and newsletters, the proposed analysis thus furnished a tool for the various actors involved in designing, implementing and evaluating peace transitions programs.
 In producing these in-depth studies in collaboration with Malian academics and experts, we focused on strengthening capabilities in support of Global Affairs Canada and the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA).
 With Cédric Jourde and Modibo Ghaly Cissé, we studied the trajectory of predation and violence of the Malian state and the logic of statutory hierarchy in central Mali.